wz7982/sqala-doc/docs/en/query.md

 import sqala.static.dsl.*
 ```

+**It is advisable to isolate query-building code in separate files or limit imports to local query-construction methods.
+Sqala extends SQL operators via extension methods, which may conflict with those from the standard library or other third-party libraries.**

+sqala needs a context for querying, thus queries must be placed inside `query` method.

 The generated queries in the following examples are based on the MySQL dialect.
 In actual use, sqala will generate appropriate SQL based on the dialect configuration.

 ## Building Queries